Common Potterton Boiler Problems & Repair Advice

 Need a boiler repair?

-If there’s no hot water coming from your taps, then there could be many potential causes but one of them is an issue with the diverter valve.
-The diverter valve is responsible for directing hot water to either the radiators or taps and showers.
+If there’s no hot water coming from your taps, then there could be many potential causes but it’s commonly a fault with the diverter valve.
+The diverter valve is responsible for directing hot water to either the radiators or taps and showers, depending which you want at the time.
 If it gets stuck then only one of these will be getting the hot water.
-You’ll need a Gas Safe registered engineer to resolve this issue.

 If your boiler is experiencing low water pressure, thermostat issues, a lack of water flow due to a closed valve, then your boiler may keep switching off.
 If you can’t put your finger on the issue, it’s a good idea to call out a Gas Safe registered engineer.